-• Some airlines face financial distress, stretched liquidity issues - While some airlines have sufficient liquidity and/or financial support from a strong parent, which is likely to help them sustain over the near term, for others, the credit metrics and liquidity profile have been under significant stress.
-To ease liquidity pressures, most airlines have undertaken several cost rationalisation measures, including salary cuts for their employees, leave-without-pay options and laying off pilots and crew members to cut costs.
-Some airlines have also sought a deferment in their lease rental payments.
+- Earnings recovery in FY2023 is likely to be slow paced owing to escalating fuel prices The onset of Covid-19 3.0, along with continued high fuel prices, delayed the demand recovery in FY2022.
+Consequently, the industry is expected to report a loss of ~Rs.
+250-260 billion in FY2022.
+Further, the recovery in industry earnings in FY2023 will also be gradual due to the steep increase in fuel prices.
+While the airlines have been steadily raising air fares but the same has not been adequate to offset the impact of the sharp rise in ATF prices.
+In ICRA's view, domestic air traffic yields (as measured by Passenger Revenues/Revenue Per Kilometre (RPK)) have increased by 18-20% over the past 12 months.
+ICRA expects the industry aggregate loss to moderate to ~Rs.
+140-160 billion in FY2023 due to the expected recovery in passenger traffic and lower interest burden due to significant reduction in Air India Limited's debt before the divestment by the Government of India.
+Overall, the industry will require additional funding support of ~Rs.
+200-220 billion over FY2022 to FY2024. - Select airlines face financial distress, stretched liquidity issues While some airlines have adequate liquidity and/or financial support from a strong parent, which is likely to help them sustain over the near term, for others, the credit metrics and liquidity profile have been under significant stress over the past few years.
+To ease liquidity pressures, most airlines had undertaken several cost rationalisation measures, including salary cuts for their employees, leave-without-pay options and laying off of pilots and crew members to cut costs during the pandemic.
+Some airlines have also sought a deferment in their lease rental payments to improve their liquidity positions.
 Others have also entered sale and lease back transactions to shore up liquidity in the near term.
-However, until profitability and cash inflows improve, the airlines will require funding support to meet their expenses.
+However, until profitability and cash inflows improve considerably, most airlines will require funding support to meet their expenses.